kbbgl/linux_administration/README.md

 Processes that consume too many resources and usually cause performance issues.
 Runaway processes that produce output can fill up an entire filesystem.
 To check for this, run `df -k` and check for filesystems with 100% utilization.
 Then use the `du` command on that filesystem to find which directory is using the most space. `fuser` and `lsof` commands can also be useful to debug.

+### Filesystem

+In UNIX, everything is a file.
+Examples include processes, audio devices, kernel data structures and more.

+The filesystem is comprised by:
+* A namespace - a way to name things and organize them in a hierarchy.
+* An API - set of system calls for navigating/manipulating objects.
+* A security model - a scheme for protecting, hiding, and sharing things.
+* An implementation - software to bind the logical model to the hardware.

+There are many different filesystem implementations.
+Some are disk-based, some network based (e.g. NFS), some are foreign filesystems from other OS (NTFS, FAT for Windows).

+#### Paths

+`/` is the root directory.

+Pathnames can be absolute (`/tmp/foo`) or relative (`some_path/some_path2`).
+Relative paths are interpreted starting at the current directory (run `pwd` to check the current directory.)